Post

 read uncommitted;

--- we can slow down session A's table scan
+-- slow down session A's table scan

 select *, sleep(1)